DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step4.md

 Turns out a fancy machine-learning + blockchain app will only run on nodes with SOOPER-GPU™ hardware, and requires them to be labeled as such.
 This would explain why none of the pods can be scheduled.
+We also know that it's fine for a small cluster to only have one replica of this app running, so operators can ignore any other pending pods that might be waiting for a spare node.

 Let's define some some customer **Analyzers**.
 One to check for the hardware prequisite, and another to check for the working deployment.